South Korea. 2015.

 Father Kim Bum-shin applies to his superiors in the Seoul Catholic clergy for permission to conduct an exorcism on teenage girl Lee Young-shin.
 However, this goes wrong and she attempts to jump from the window – only to survive the fall.
-Six months later, the clergy assigns naive young assistant deacon Choi Joon-ho to befriend Father Kim and become his new aide with orders to secretly videotape Kim as he returns to complete the exorcism.
-Choi has doubts about the existence of demons but begins to believe as he is drawn into aiding in the ritual of driving the demon out of Young-shin.
+Six months later, the clergy assigns naive young assistant deacon Choi Joon-ho to befriend Father Kim and become his new aide.
+Choi is given orders to secretly videotape Kim as he returns to complete the exorcism.
+Choi has doubts about the existence of demons but begins to believe as he is drawn into aiding in exorcising the demon out of Young-shin.

 It took a long time for me to get into The Priests.
 It runs to 108 minutes long, just short of two hours.
 It is not until nearly the first hour is over that we get to the exorcism.
 This early section is taken up with some not too interesting stuff set around the church politics, the backstory of what happened at the previous exorcism and Deacon Choi’s meeting with Father Kim and preparations for the exorcism.
 The scenes are not unwatchable but they give the impression of a short film that has been given a good deal of padded exposition to bulk out the running time.